Aleph-Alpha/pharia-kernel-sdk-py/docs/source/introduction.md

 # Introduction

 Frameworks like `llama-stack` and `langchain` allow for quick prototyping of generative AI applications.
 However, building production-ready AI applications requires solving different challenges.
-Companies do not want to compromize on security, testability, traceability, and evaluation of their AI logic.
+Companies do not want to compromise on security, testability, traceability, and evaluation of their AI logic.

 ## What Problem does the Kernel solve?